 AI Organizations

-A neutral index for organizations shaping the AI ecosystem: frontier labs, infrastructure firms, standards bodies, safety institutes, civil-society organizations, and application companies.
+A neutral index for institutions shaping the AI ecosystem: frontier labs, cloud and chip firms, data and labor suppliers, safety institutes, standards bodies, civil-society organizations, public agencies, and application companies.
+The page is a map of power and accountability, not a ranking or endorsement.

 Scope

 This page is an index, not a ranking.
 It groups organizations by their role in the AI ecosystem and points to individual profiles where the site has them.
-Organizations should be added conservatively, with dated sources and clear relevance to AI capability, governance, infrastructure, labor, safety, or public-interest technology.
+Organizations should be added conservatively, with dated sources and clear relevance to AI capability, governance, infrastructure, labor, safety, civil rights, public services, or public-interest technology.

 Index Groups

-- Application companies: firms building AI into search, productivity, education, health, media, coding, robotics, and consumer companions.
+- Application and interface companies: firms embedding AI into search, productivity, education, health, media, coding, robotics, customer service, companionship, enterprise software, or public-service workflows.

 Profiles